rehive/docs-portal/content/platform/usage/multi-factor.md

 There are two types of authenticator rules:

 - **authentication**: These rules are evaluated when authenticating a user (such as on login).
 Every company automatically includes a single `authentication` type rule.
 This rule is used to perform the most basic multi-factor authentication, eg. when a user login occurs, issue a challenge must be completed to access the API.
-- **Authorization**: These rules are evaluated when checking a user's permission to access a resource.
+- **authorization**: These rules are evaluated when checking a user's permission to access a resource.
 No `authorization` rules are configured by default.

 In addition to the authenticator `type`s above, multi-factor rules can be configured to have different durabilities: